The germ for social selling struck Brynne Tillman early in her career.

 If you are responsible for your company’s success, pull up a chair, grab some coffee, tune in and connect with your customer audience.

 Think Like a Publisher to Grow Your Business

 Your biggest challenges to success are lack of a content strategy, and not enough resources to produce content.
 Our easy “seven buckets” approach will keep your team focused on results as you make progress.

 Introducing the Publisher’s M.O.™ — Generate ROI with content marketing in the age of digital disruption.
 The Publisher’s M.O is your modus operandi to implement a marketing strategy for your company, and a development experience for your team.
 Our method helps brand teams, agencies and entrepreneurs create content that will capture new leads for your sales funnel.

 Learn more about the Publisher’s M.O in The New Content Culture: Think Like a Publisher to Grow Your Business.

 Publisher’s M.O.
 Masterclass

 Your content is your unique voice in the marketplace.
-The Publisher’s M.O.™ Masterclass is a self-paced online learning course designed for the marketing public.
-In addition to the learning sessions, you get lifetime access to the Publisher’s M.O.
-Worksheet, access to office hours, and more.
+The Publisher’s M.O.™ Masterclass is a self-paced online learning course designed for CEOs, business owners and marketing leads.
+In addition to each learning session, participants get lifetime access to the Publisher’s M.O.
+Worksheets, access to office hours, and more.

-The masterclass explains our 7-Bucket strategy and the tools that will recalibrate and realign your content strategy for better business and sales performance.
+This masterclass introduces Publio’s seven-bucket strategy and the tools that will calibrate and align your content strategy for better business and sales performance.
 The Publisher’s M.O.
 Masterclass is perfect for business owners, entrepreneurs, professional marketing managers and their teams.
+Start learning!